 The paper is related to COVID-19 detection using Artificial Intelligence (specifically transfer learning of deep machine learning) with x-ray image, CT, and Ultrasound data.
 The technique is highly effective when we have scarcity of sample data for training.

 Dr. Anwaar Ulhaq has been successful in securing a Regional University Network’s (RAMHeaRT) research fellowship for one year as a mid-career researcher with the funding support of $42,000.

 Congratulations to Dr Anwaar Ulhaq and Assoc Prof Aamar Cheema (Monash) for receiving the Monash University Research Fund with an amount of $200,000.
 The project title is “AI for Spatial Digital Twin”.

-Following the advice from relevant assessment panels, the Data Science Research Unit (DSRU) awarded funding for the following schemes:
+Following the advice from relevant assessment panels, the Data Science and Engineering Research Unit (DSERU) awarded funding for the following schemes:

 Congratulations to Dr Ashad Kabir, A/Prof Lihong Zheng and colleagues who received external funds from Food Agility CRC with an amount of $374,500.
 The project title is “TRAKKA – Making Data Flow”.